masonandrewmann/danny_lights/README.md

 ![example](img/example.gif)

-## User Manual for the lights
+## User Guide!
 Hello and welcome to the *magical* light fixtures that can be controlled via a handy 44 key infrared remote OR from a lighting console, computer, or mobile device via DMX lighting protocol.
+This is a walkthrough of how to use the lights.

-- IR remote mode
+### IR remote mode

+Put switch in IR position and use your 44 key remote!
+Here is what it does:
 ![remote](img/remote_map.png)
 ### Wifi Artnet/DMX mode
 #### WIFI setup
   - put switch in DMX position
   - It will initially be in "Access Point" mode.
 Connect to the device as you would connect to a new wifi router.
 It will be called 'Cyberbar' initially in your wifi setup.
   - Once you are connected to it, you should be taken to IP address 192.168.4.1 in your browswer.
 The screen should look like this:

    ![access](img/ap.jpg)
   - ArtNet typically starts at Universe 0!
 Check your console/lighting program for what universe you start at.
   - Set the DMX address.